Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

-  --Unregister your filterFunction here e.g. or do whatever is needed, e.g. hiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_SMITHING_DECONSTRUCT)
+  --Unregister your filterFunction here e.g. or do whatever is needed, e.g. hiding custom controls of your addon at the currently hidden panel libFilters:UnRegisterFilter(myAddonUniqueFilterTag, LF_SMITHING_DECONSTRUCT) end

-  --Attention: After Un-/Registering a filter function for a filterType, e.g. LF_INVENTORY, you manually need to handle the update libFilters:RequestUpdate(LF_SMITHING_DECONSTRUCT) end

 --Registering this callbackname in your addon is done via the CALLBACK_MANAGER